thor-juhasz/neuffer-developers-test/README.md

 * <b>division</b> - to divide  first number in the row and second

 As result of the command execution should be csv file with three columns: first number, second number, and result.
-In CSV-file should be written **ONLY** numbers greater than null.
-If result less than null - it should be written in logs.
+In CSV-file should be written **ONLY** numbers greater than 0 (zero).
+If result less than 0 - it should be written in logs.

 **Example 1**